The Bourne Identity (soundtrack): Reception

-Christian Clemmensen of Filmtracks panned the music, saying "the harsh electronic and string rhythms are the key selling point for the score to The Bourne Identity, and the main chopping, descending chase motif is all that most listeners will ever remember from the work [...]
+Christian Clemmensen of Filmtracks disparaged the music, saying "the harsh electronic and string rhythms are the key selling point for the score to The Bourne Identity, and the main chopping, descending chase motif is all that most listeners will ever remember from the work [...]
 Looped rhythms, keyboarded effects, and creative manipulation techniques can be very tastefully applied to spy thrillers, but as [it] progresses, Powell's composition becomes more metallically distorted and obnoxious in tone.
 Late cues feature passages that sound as though he's recorded the banging of metal garbage cans and the scraping of metal rulers on a blackboard and integrated them as rhythmic highlights in his music.
 While this may be interesting at the very least for the first half hour of the score on album, it becomes increasingly intolerable as the presentation continues."
 Andrew Grenade of Soundtrack.Net wrote "There are many good ideas but there is little development beyond repetition until your ears bleed."

-However, Kirk Honeycutt of The Hollywood Reporter wrote "John Powell’s pulsating score all ease us comfortably into that shadowy movie world of assassins and spies."
+However, Kirk Honeycutt of The Hollywood Reporter wrote "John Powell’s pulsating score all eases us comfortably into that shadowy movie world of assassins and spies."
 Ed Gonzalez of Slant Magazine described it a "techno-symphonic score".
 Todd McCarthy of Variety wrote "Techno-slanted score by John Powell is tremendously propulsive".
 John Hazelton of Screen International wrote "Composer John Powell contributes greatly to the edgy feel with a music score that stays out of the way of the dramatic moments but pumps up the action with techno-flavoured rock."
 Ranking the soundtrack moments from the first three films, Sean Wilson of Den of Geek listed Powell's themes—"Treadstone Assassins", "Bourne on Land", "Escape from Embassy" and "The Apartment"—complimenting his dramatic and propulsive ability.